-Elite safety on 7v7 viral video: Opponent was talking trash 'so I shut it up'
+Elite defender on 7v7 viral video: Opponent was talking trash 'so I shut it up'

 Tyreke Johnson is a U.S. Army All-American and ranked as the No. 2 safety and No. 20 player overall in the 247Sports Composite.
+(Worth noting that other recruiting sites have him slotted as a corner and many expect Johnson to play corner in college.)

 Johnson, an uncommitted five-star prospect from Trinity Christian (Jacksonville), also has become the subject of viral video from this weekend’s NFA 7v7 National Championships at IMG Academy in Bradenton, Fla.